jgajera/frontend-nanodegree-feedreader/README.md

 ## Resources
 I used the following resources:
 - The [Jasmine Javascript library](https://jasmine.github.io/) was used in this project to write test suites and ensure our application is working as expected.
+- Also spent a lot of time getting familiar with [Jasmine's API documentation](https://jasmine.github.io/pages/docs_home.html).

 ## Contributing
 Not accepting contributions!
 Feel free to open an issue if you find one.
 Thanks!